dwmkerr/terminal-ai/README.md

 **Epic - Output Modes**

+Enable the `<output>: input` format for chats, e.g. to go straight to file

 - [ ] feat: custom inqurirer module to handle keypresses and toggle the input prompt

 **Chat**

 - [ ] nth: decide on whether a response prompt is needed.
 For a single line response it is probably good, for multi-line it is probably unneeded, for a single line of code it is likely not needed, consider either heuristics or configuration options
 - [ ] nth: support reflow with marked-terminal to more gracefully show output
+- [ ] nth: 'compact' option for action menu
+- [ ] nth: clean up the prompt for next action as well as the code
+- [ ] nth: decide how to trim markdown and space output.
+It might be based on whether the output is multi-line and so on
+- [ ] nth: give code blocks more of a background so that they are more readable

 ---

+- [ ] bug: printError shows an empty square brackets at the end
 - [ ] bug(build): remove the disable deprecation warnings code and fix the punycode issues
 - [ ] bug(build): don't include source - just dist
 - [ ] bug(ai): on startup the default yaml config should be copied over?